 You can register to vote online or at the DMV, public assistance offices, your local post office, public library, or your local county elections office if you want to vote in an election that is more than 14 days away.

+Same-day voter registration

-Registering to vote in advance is the best way to ensure you receive elections information and a vote-by-mail ballot in re-register and vote at their county elections office, polling place, or vote center.
+(also called conditional voter registration) is available if the election is within 14 days.
+Eligible individuals can register or re-register and vote at their county elections office, polling place, or vote center.
 These ballots are processed and counted once the county elections office has verified the voter's eligibility.